GUEST72/GUEST72/README.md

-- 👯 I’m looking to collaborate on **end to end web apps, desktop apps, mobile apps or even data analysis projects and deep learning models**
+- 👯 I’m looking to collaborate on **end to end web apps, desktop apps, mobile apps or even data analysis projects, deep learning models and distributed large scale systems**

 - 📫 How to reach me **ahmeddeffo777@gmail.com**